prateek3255/blog/src/blog/nextjs-13-vs-remix-an-in-depth-case-study.md

 Next.js has improved the caching support significantly, where they have different layers of caching that allow you to cache not only the rendered routes but also the responses for `fetch` requests on the edge.
 You can read about it in much more detail in [Next.js’ Caching docs.](https://nextjs.org/docs/app/building-your-application/caching)

 {% callout %}
-For the Twitter Clone, we do use the request memoization, which memoizes functions that request the same data in multiple places in the Server React component tree while only executing it once.
+For the Twitter Clone, we do use the [request memoization](https://nextjs.org/docs/app/building-your-application/caching#request-memoization), which memoizes functions that request the same data in multiple places in the Server React component tree while only executing it once.
 {% endcallout %}

 Remix doesn’t have any explicit APIs for handling caching, and it completely relies on the [`Cache-Control` headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) to cache responses on the edge and in the browser.

 ## Conclusion

-If you made it this far, then I hope you enjoyed reading the blog, you had some interesting takeaways for either of the frameworks, and that it helps making you a better decision when building your next full-stack app.
+If you made it this far, then I hope you enjoyed reading the blog, you had some interesting takeaways for either of the frameworks that help making you a better decision when building your next full-stack app.

 In conclusion, building complex full-stack web applications in React has never been this faster and easier, thanks to both of these frameworks.
 As for me, I really loved how Remix has built a framework that leverages the fundamental Web APIs and offers you a simple yet powerful way of building modern web apps.
 Meanwhile, the app directory in Next.js just blows my mind with how React Server Components and Server Actions allow you to compose and create full-stack components while shipping a deterministic bundle size to the browser.
 Really excited about what the future holds for both frameworks.